 The psychological aspect of bonking can be a powerful deterrent to training, too.
-As cyclists we regularly push ourselves further than we think we can.
+As cyclists, we regularly push ourselves further than we think we can.
 The extremely uncomfortable experience of a bonk might be just the discouraging association your subconscious needs to impose extra limits.
 Worse, it often leads to situations that are just plain dangerous.
 Cognitive function declines in tandem with muscular ability, creating temporary mental and physical impairment.
 Judgement, balance, and vision can all be negatively affected.

 Depletion and Adaptation

 The purpose of any training is to disrupt homeostasis and force the body to adapt.
 Riding in a glycogen-depleted state can stimulate more efficient storage and use of glycogen in the future.
-In addition, riding with low levels of glycogen and glucose in the bloodstream causes more fat to be metabolized as fuel.
+In addition, riding with low glycogen and glucose levels in the bloodstream causes more fat to be metabolized as fuel.
 However, both of these adaptations can be targeted through safer and more productive means than an outright bonk.
-Long/slow distance rides, careful post-ride carbohydrate restriction, and low-intensity rides without extra sugar can work towards this end without major negative consequences.
+Long/slow distance rides, careful post-ride carbohydrate restriction, and low-intensity rides without extra sugar can work towards this end without significant negative consequences.

-Strategies to Avoid Bonking
+How to Avoid Bonking

-The best way to avoid bonking is pretty simple – give your body enough food and drink to stay fueled during your workout!
+The best way to avoid bonking is pretty simple—give your body enough food and drink to stay fueled during your workout!
 This sounds easy, but it’s often more challenging than you might think.
 Here are some helpful tips to keep yourself fueled.

 Figure Out Your Consumption Rate

-Each of us have our own unique carbohydrate and caloric intake requirement, and an individual tolerance for what we can stomach during a workout or race.
+Each of us have our own unique carbohydrate and caloric intake requirement, and individual tolerance for what we can stomach during a workout or race.
 Don’t wait until race day to learn what works for you.
 Training rides are a great time to experiment with different fueling schedules, and to try out solid vs. liquid foods or a combination of the two.
-Also keep hydration in mind and try different electrolyte drinks and mixes.
+Also, keep hydration in mind and try different electrolyte drinks and mixes.
 Sweet Spot workouts are ideal for this experimentation; proper nutrition makes these workouts noticeably easier, and they are just hard enough to make a decent approximation of a race’s demands.